caramelpony/AndromedaBot/README.md

 - Fix RegionStats.ts
 - - LINE: 11, "Property 'currentRegion' does not exist on type '() => Bot'."

+# Running the bot

+To run the bot, use `npm run dev`
+You may also use the visual studio code debugger to run the `TS-Node Debug` script.
+This will allow you to add breakpoints to the code.

 # Adding Commands

 ## Discord